International Research Funding Opportunities

 Rockefeller Brothers Fund (RBF) Human activity is causing global warming, rapid loss of biodiversity, and accelerating degradation of Earth's life support systems.
 These developments threaten the livelihoods, health, and security of people in all nations and cultures as well as the well-being of the greater community of life.
 The RBF's sustainable development grant making endeavors to address these challenges by supporting environmental stewardship that is ecologically based, economically sound, socially just, culturally appropriate, and consistent with intergenerational equity.
 The Fund encourages government, business, and civil society to work collaboratively on environmental conservation and to make it an integral part of all development planning and activity.
 Recognizing the global nature of many environmental problems, the Fund also promotes international cooperation in addressing these challenges.

-Rufford Small Grants (RSGs) for nature conservation are aimed at small conservation programmes and pilot projects.
+Rufford Small Grants (RSGs) for nature conservation are aimed at small conservation programs and pilot projects.
 We offer five different grants.

 The John D. and Catherine T. MacArthur Foundation supports creative people and effective institutions committed to building a more just, verdant, and peaceful world.
 In addition to selecting the MacArthur Fellows, the Foundation works to defend human rights, advance global conservation and security, make cities better places, and understand how technology is affecting children and society.

-Orangutan Foundation has been administering a small grants programme focussing on orangutan research for several years.
-Recognising the importance of the 'bigger picture' the Foundation has more recently decided to encourage a broader portfolio of funded research by promoting and supporting research concerning all aspects of the forest ecosystem.
+Orangutan Foundation has been administering a small grants program focusing on orangutan research for several years.
+Recognizing the importance of the 'bigger picture' the Foundation has more recently decided to encourage a broader portfolio of funded research by promoting and supporting research concerning all aspects of the forest ecosystem.